Pedroimota/hello-world/README.md

 # hello-world
-Ideas and other usefull things that I might think about
+Ideas and some other usefull things that I might think about